WebAssembly/spec/proposals/relaxed-simd/Overview.md

 by module `b`, so instructions `(1)` and `(2)` will consistently return the same results when given the same inputs.

+## Instructions

+> This is a placeholder for instructions that this proposal adds.

+## Binary format

+> This is a placeholder for binary format of instructions and new constructs.

 ## References

 - Poll for phase 1